athalhammer/danker/README.md

 2. __The output format is a tab-separated values (TSV) file with Wikidata Qids and the respective rank.
 Can I have format xyz?__

    _We consider TSV as sufficient.
-Any other format and/or mapping can easily be produced with a simple Python script._
+Any other format and/or mapping can easily be produced with a simple script._

 3. __Why is this not programmed with Apache Hadoop?__